 Benefits of geographic targeting

-Targeting by geographic locations can bring multiple benefits to your campaigns, including decreasing cost from irrelevant clicks, increasing ROI or matching customers to your offering more closely.
+Targeting by geographic locations can bring multiple benefits to your paid search campaigns, including decreasing cost from irrelevant clicks, increasing ROI or matching customers to your offering more closely.
 For instance you can target densely populated places like big cities where you are able to raise more awareness or find new customers.
 If your business is operating locally or is limited by a certain area you can target your ads to reach only that particular area and its local residents.

 The ads provide better results for people that are searching with a particular location in mind.
 Furthermore, the function also works the other way around where you can exclude certain areas that your business does not service.
 For instance if your business is based on direct home delivery then with this option you can automatically exclude areas that are outside of your delivery radius.

 The way AdWords determines what location category an internet user belongs to is relatively straightforward.
 It uses two methods: the first one matches geographic locations to users by either physical location of the person determined by their IP address or their device location; the second one determines data by locations that people showed interest in.
 For instance, if somebody is interested in a particular location and includes it in the search phrase entered, their search results will not be limited by their physical location or the location of the domain they are searching on.
 So a user from one country (for instance France) searching for information relating to the country you operate in (UK) can still see your business’s ads.
 Furthermore, AdWords also provides you ‘ad reach’ information which is a current estimate of a number of users within a selected location determined by Google.
 This can be found in advanced search settings section of your campaign.